 − Routine consultations: check blood pressure (should remain < 140/80 mmHg) and weight, examine feet.
 Consultations once a month for the first 6 months, then individualised frequency of consultations depending on the patient's characteristics (e.g. once every 6 months if the diabetes is well controlled).

-− Annual check-up: check for cardiovascular and neurological complications, evaluate renal function (creatinine and proteinuria dipstick tests), examination of teeth and gums.
+− Annual check-up: check for cardiovascular and neurological complications, evaluate renal function (serum creatinine and proteinuria dipstick test), examination of teeth and gums.

 − Management of diabetes complications.